📊 Feature Comparison • Updated 2026

 Verdict

-Solid if you only need email.
-For WhatsApp, you’re assembling an integration rather than enabling a built-in feature.
+Solid for email.
+For WhatsApp, you’re building an integration rather than enabling a built-in feature.

 3